AlbiAkhsanul/Car-Damage-Classification-Model/README.md

 # 🚗 **Car Damage Detection and Classification**

-Welcome to the  repository for Riset Informatika Repository.
-This project features two core machine learning models tailored to detect car damage and clasify car damage.
+Welcome to the repository for the **Car Damage Detection and Classification** project.
+This repository features two core machine learning models designed to detect and classify car damages effectively.

 ---

 ## 🤖 **AI-Powered Model for Vehicle Damage Detection and Classification**

-Our application integrates two specialized models, each designed to handle a specific aspect of car damage analysis:
+Our application integrates two specialized models, each developed to handle specific aspects of car damage analysis:

 ### 🔍 **Skin Type Model**
 - **Architecture**: YOLOv8n